lineality/Online_Voting_Using_One_Time_Pads/README.md

 - trees
 - context and no-context

+## Analogy: the 'team meeting for dinner' analogy for a project:
+- 1. project planning
+- 2. recreation vs. work
+- 3. impatience and skipping process: the thrill of starting something new
+- 4. 'mid process panic' and confusing process

 ## Coordinating Data and Data Structures in Systems for Decision Coordination:
 - compatibility across:
 -- storage formats